 The Tax Withholding Guessing Game

 Knowing the correct amount to withhold for federal and state income taxes from your paycheck is a bit of a guessing game.
 Withhold too little throughout the year and when you file your taxes you have a tax bill waiting for you equal to the amount of the shortfall.
 Withhold too much and you will receive a big tax refund but that also means you gave the government an interest free loan for the year.
-If you work across the border up in Canada, the rules are similar but different, so you should likely speak to some toronto tax lawyers to ensure you’re keeping yourself stable.
-After all, it is usually better to keep that money in your pocket.

 There are two items that tell your employer how much to withhold for federal income tax from your paycheck: